significa/fly-pg-dump-to-s3/README.md

     FLY_API_TOKEN=XXXX
     ```

+4. Run `fly volumes create --no-encryption --size $SIZE_IN_GB --region $REGION temp_data` whenever you want to start a backup.
+   `SIZE_IN_GB` is the size of the temporary disk where the ephermal files live during the backuo, set it accordingly to the size of the db.
+   `REGION` is the region of the volume and consequently the region where the worker will run.
+Choose one close to the db and the AWS bucket region.
+   The volume will be deleted when the backup finishes.
-5. Run `flyctl scale count 1` whenever you want to start a backup.
-Add this to any periodic runner along with the envs `FLY_APP` and `FLY_API_TOKEN` to run it periodically.
+   Add this command to any periodic runner along with the envs `FLY_APP` and `FLY_API_TOKEN` to perform backups periodically.

 ## What about backup history?